coq/coq/doc/changelog/03-notations/10963-simplify-parser.rst

+- **Changed:**
-- A simplification of parsing rules could cause a slight change of parsing precedences for the very rare users who defined notations with `constr` at level strictly between 100 and 200 and used these notations on the right-hand side of a cast operator (`:`, `:>`,
+  A simplification of parsing rules could cause a slight change of parsing precedences for the very rare users who defined notations with `constr` at level strictly between 100 and 200 and used these notations on the right-hand side of a cast operator (`:`, `:>`,